Celebrate this Holiday Season with Organic Canned Tomatoes from Europe

 Method:

 Heat the olive oil in a large saucepan over medium heat.
 Sauté the chopped onion until translucent.
-Add the minced garlic and diced carrot and parsnip.
-Cook for about 5 minutes.
-Stir in the dried thyme, dill, and bay leaf.
-Add organic the canned diced tomatoes with their juice.
-Bring to a gentle simmer.
-Reduce the heat, cover, and simmer for about 25 minutes, until the vegetables are tender and flavours meld.
+Add the minced garlic and cook for one minute.
+Stir in the carrots, parsnips, and leek.
+Sauté for another 5 minutes until the vegetables start to soften.
+Pour in the canned diced tomatoes with their juice, then add the thyme and bay leaves.
+Reduce the heat and let the stew simmer gently for 30 minutes, uncovered, until the vegetables are tender and the flavours meld.
 Season with salt and pepper.
-Serve hot, garnished with fresh dill.
-Perfect as a side dish or a vegetarian main.
+Remove the bay leaves before serving.
+Garnish with freshly chopped parsley and serve with Danish rye bread or as a side for roasted meats for a hearty holiday meal.

 About Red Gold from Europe